imarinfr/opi-all/README.md

 ### Core
 The classes in the `core` module specify machines, the protocol and GUI for each machine, and basic utilities for socket communication and JSON processing.
-Reflection is used heavily in this system, so it is not for the Java novice.
+Reflection is used heavily in this system, protocol so it is not for the Java novice.
 The (abstract) super class for all devices is `OpiMachine` which defines the protocol and behaviour for the 5 functions defined in the OPI Standard: `opiInitialise`, `opiQueryDevice`, `opiSetup`, `opiPresent`, and `opiClose`.
+Machine specific parameters that make up the format of JSON messages that machine expects (ie the protocol) are defined by `@Parameter` and `@ReturnMsg` annotations on each of the 5 methods in the machine's subclass of `OpiMachine`.

 ### jovp

-This package implements the Jovp Machine that in turn calls the
+This executable package implements the Jovp Machine that in turn calls the
 <a href = "https://github.com/imarinfr/jovp">JOVP</a> library written by Iv&aacute;n Mar&iacute;n-Franch.
 This library allows display of psychophysical stimuli on display devices.
 This repo implements the left hand box in this JOVP machine diagram.